 Elegant kimono, smooth white make-up, and that classic demure look — geisha are, by nature, charming.
-Actually seeing a geisha in Japan is rare, but it’s not impossible.
+Actually seeing a geisha in Japan is uncommon, but it’s not impossible.
 And if you are going to see one, Kyoto is your best bet.
 Here’s our advice for how and where to see geisha (or geiko, rather) and maiko in Kyoto.

 First of all, what are geisha?